benedictnurs/5ify/README.md

 </a>

 <p align="center">
   According to experts, anyone can complete a task if broken down into around 5 steps.
 Source?
 I'm the expert.
+My first time using TypeScript super deeply so I used some "outside sources".
+I learned a lot on CRUD, Webhooks and REST endpoints and integrated AI into my projects.
 </p>

+<h1>How it Works</h1>
+Listens for change and automatically updates the database I didn't want to create crazy schemas so I made the JSON into a str and a JSON again to map it accordingly.
 <br/>

 ## Introduction